 - Perform hand hygiene.

 - Introduce yourself to patient.

-- Confirm patient ID using two patient identifiers (e.g., name and date of birth).
+Confirm patient ID using two patient identifiers (e.g., name and date of birth).

 Explain process to patient.

-- Be organized and systematic in your assessment.
+Be organized and systematic in your assessment.

-- Use appropriate listening and questioning skills.
+Use appropriate listening and questioning skills.

+Listen and ottend to notion over

 - Listen and attend to patient cues.

 - Ensure patient's privacy and dignity.

 - Document according to agency guidelines.